 Figure 1.
 Schematic diagram of rapid mix preparation of bioinspired nanoscale hydroxyapatite.

-A. The phosphoric acid solution is poured into the calcium hydroxide suspension.
-After the suspension has settled overnight, the nHA is washed with distilled water before being dried at 60 to 80 °C. The nHA is then ground in an agate mortar and pestle followed by sintering the powder to investigate the thermal stability.
+A. The phosphoric acid solution was poured into the calcium hydroxide suspension.
+After the suspension settled overnight, the nHA was washed with deionized water before being dried at 60 to 80 °C. The nHA was then ground in an agate mortar and pestle and sintered to investigate the thermal stability of the nHA product.

 Figure 2.
 Crystal phase analysis of products.